 Section 4.
-To facilitate the process, employees electing to demote in lieu of layoff who do not have the lowest seniority in their classification, shall have all rights to return to their former classification via the layoff list.
+To facilitate the process, employees electing to demote in lieu of layoff shall have all rights to return to their former classification via the layoff list.

 An employee may volunteer to accept another employee's transfer under Options 1, 2, 3 or 4 if acceptable to the Agency.